JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpImage Classes.md

 A multiple-page image is an image that contains more than one image.
 Each page contains a single image (or frame).
 These pages (or images, or frames) are typically displayed in succession to produce an animated sequence, such as in an animated GIF file.

 A multiple-resolution image is an image that contains more than one copy of an image at different resolutions.

-Windows GDI+ can support an arbitrary number of pages (or images, or frames), as well as an arbitrary number of resolutions.
+This is commonly used by MIP mapping where the displayed image size determines the resolution of the image used for drawing.
+GDI+ can support an arbitrary number of pages (or images, or frames), as well as an arbitrary number of resolutions.

 #### Example